WhyLIM/DrugBank_parse/README.md

 - `DrugBank_TDI.R`: This script is used to obtain the final target_drug_indication form of DrugBank.
 - `test-database.xml`: A small test xml file containing the first drug of the xml file provided by the drugbank database.

 You can get the xml file on https://go.drugbank.com/releases/latest.
-The current code is based upon release v5.1.9.
+The current code has tested on release v5.1.12.

 Detailed introductions can be found in the comments at the beginning of these scripts.